urvenue/urvenue-web-services/wp-content/plugins/urvenue-web-services/readme.txt

 4. Interactive venue map with zoom and pan controls.

 == Changelog ==

+= 1.2.6 =
+* Added full external services disclosure in readme to comply with WordPress.org plugin guidelines.
+* Security improvements and bug fixes.

 = 1.2.4 =
 * Bug fixes and security patch.